ssorj/quiver/impls/README.md

     <message-id>,<send-time>,<receive-time>\n

 Sender implementations that support settlement tracking must print message settlement times to standard out, one settlement per line.
-These lines are printer together with message sender send times and are identified by a prefix letter 'S'.
+Settlement lines are interleaved with with sender sent transfer records.
+Settlement times and are identified by a prefix letter 'S' or by a prefix letter 's'.
+Settlement lines beginning with 'S' are included in the run time average settlement latency calculations while lines beginning with 's' are not.
+All settlement latency records are included in the summary latency computations and reports.

     S<message-id>,<settlement-time>\n
+    s<message-id>,<settlement-time>\n

 Time values are unix epoch milliseconds.